19 Dec What is periodic testing and what does it involve?

 Depending on the size of the property, an EICR test can take anything from a couple of hours to several days, or even weeks for the largest and most complicated installations.
 At EICR Testing, we appreciate that time is money and strive to work around you to ensure that any downtime is kept to a minimum.
 This often involves testing in stages during evenings, weekends and holidays.

 How do I get an EICR Test?

 Contact EICR Testing today for an EICR quote or to request more information about your electrical safety obligations.
-EICRTesting.com are a subsidiary of Able Electrics who have a team of highly skilled electricians covering Birmingham, Coventry, Redditch, Nuneaton and the majority of the Midlands.
+EICRTesting.com is a subsidiary of Able Electrics who have a team of highly skilled electricians covering Birmingham, Coventry, Redditch, Nuneaton, and the majority of the Midlands.